bradakelly/ArduinoDevelopmentWorkshop/README.md

 # ArduinoDevelopmentWorkshop
-Additional techiaues for creating arduino projects
+Additional techniques for creating arduino projects

 Created for use at the [Hillsboro Public Library](https://www.wccls.org/libraries/hillsborobrookwood)